top of page

 What Creative Art Journalling Is (and Isn't)

-Now, what it isn't is a masterpiece in the making.
-Forget perfection, forget what you think "art" should look like because what it is about is open, honest expression, not creating a piece to hang in a gallery.
-And, no, you don’t need to be an artist to benefit from it.
-This is about the process, not the product.
-This is about grabbing your art materials, choosing colours and tools and bringing it all together on the page.
+Forget perfection, forget what you think "art" and "creativity" should look like because what it is about is YOU and your open and honest expression and not about creating a piece to hang in a gallery and no, you don’t need to be an artist to benefit from it.

 Why Creative Art Journalling?

-Here are some of the benefits:
+Here are some of the benefits

 1. Unlocking Creativity: It’s not just about dealing with your emotions; it’s also about unleashing your inner self.
 Creative art journalling helps you think outside the box.